SebastianMygind/Arch-docs/install.md

 As mentioned before using the systemd-boot bootloader is maybe not the simplest to install, but for maintenance and customization (OF THE BOOT ENTRIES) systemd-boot is a good option.

+This install guide is based on [this website](https://www.linuxserver.io/blog/2018-05-17-how-to-configure-systemd-boot)